Cap'n Jazz: Post-breakup and reunion

 Cap'n Jazz reunited at the Empty Bottle on Friday, January 22, 2010, as part of Joan of Arc's Don't Mind Control Variety Show.
 After playing a short, impromptu set in Chicago, the band played its first official reunited show at the annual Forecastle Festival in Louisville on July 10, 2010, and a hometown reunion show a week later at the Bottom Lounge, supporting the vinyl re-release of Analphabetapolothology on Jade Tree Records, where they gained success.
 Due to the show selling out in about 48 hours, a second show was added the next night.
 Later, it was announced that they would also be playing reunion shows across the United States during the summer and fall of 2010.

 Cap'n Jazz was included in the lineup for the 2017 FYF Fest in Los Angeles' Exposition Park.
 The FYF appearance was followed by shows in San Francisco, Chicago, New York and London, including an appearance at Riot Fest 2017 in Chicago.

 The band reunited again for a show at the Empty Bottle in Chicago on Sunday, October 6, 2024.
 The band also played Best Friends Forever Fest in Las Vegas, Nevada on October 11, 2024.
 They have since announced a 2025 tour with Coffin Prick to celebrate the 30th anniversary of Shmap'n Shmazz.

+On November 19, 2025, Cap'n Jazz played a sold-out show at Great American Music Hall in San Francisco.
+"Kinsella wrote these songs as a teenager.
+Three decades later, the Great American Music Hall is crammed with fans young enough to pass as his children, singing along to every word...
+It’s the 30th anniversary of the only Cap’n Jazz album.
+Some algorithmic miracle has flooded the concert hall with wayward youths: The crowd is a curious mix of teens, who occupy the mosh pit, and middle-aged fans.
+Lip rings in the front, gauges in the back."

 Former members of the band continue to play music, most notably in Make Believe, The Promise Ring, American Football, Owls, Ghosts and Vodka, Joan of Arc and Owen.